Walthzer/MageArenaModTemplate/README.md

 This is a template to get you started creating mods for Mage Arena.
 It comes with some scripts to help you setup the template as well as build it into a Plugin.

+Any questions or concerns can be directed to `Walthzer` in the Mage Arena modding discord.

 ### Prerequisites
    - `Mage Arena` installed.
    - `.NET SDK` Installed